 Remember when Windows was simple?
 Windows XP desktops in a little workgroup... what could be easier?
 A lot has changed over time.
-Now we are WIndows tablets, Azure, Active Directory, PowerShell, Microsoft 365 (Office 365), Hyper-V, Virtual Desktop Infrastructure and so on.
+Now, we are Windows tablets, Azure, Active Directory, PowerShell, Microsoft 365 (Office 365), Hyper-V, Virtual Desktop Infrastructure and so on.
 Microsoft is battling Google, Apple, Amazon and other cloud giants for cloud supremacy.
-The trick, of course, is to do cloud securley.
+The trick, of course, is to do cloud securely.

-Windows is the most widely used and targeting operatinmg system on the plant.
-At the same time, the complexities of Active Directory, Public Key Infrastructure, BitLocker, AppLocker, and User Account Control frepresent both challenges and opportunities.
-This course section will help you quickly master the worls of Windows security while showing you the tools that can simplify and automate your work - both on premise and in the cloud (Microsoft Azure).
+Windows is the most widely used and targeted operating system on the planet.
+At the same time, the complexities of Active Directory, Public Key Infrastructure, BitLocker, AppLocker, and User Account Control represent both challenges and opportunities.
+This course section will help you quickly master the world of Windows security while showing you the tools that can simplify and automate your work - both on-premise and in the cloud (Microsoft Azure).
 You will complete the section with a good solid grounding in Windows security by looking at automation and auditing capabilities for the Windows ecosystem.

 - Process observation and analysis with Process Hacker

 - NTFS file system practical using NTFS Permissions Reporter

 - Auditing and enforcement of system baseline configurations with security templates